conversation-chronicles/conversation-chronicles/README.md

 # 🕰️ Conversation Chronicles

-Code for Proceedings of EMNLP 2023 EMNLP 2023 paper ["Conversation Chronicles: Towards Diverse Temporal and Relational Dynamics in Multi-Session Conversations"](https://arxiv.org/abs/2310.13420) Jihyoung Jang, MinSeong Boo, and Hyounghun Kim.
+Code for Proceedings of EMNLP 2023 paper ["Conversation Chronicles: Towards Diverse Temporal and Relational Dynamics in Multi-Session Conversations"](https://arxiv.org/abs/2310.13420) Jihyoung Jang, MinSeong Boo, and Hyounghun Kim.

 ## Dataset and Model
 - **We have uploaded our dataset and model to Hugging Face.**